sdv-dev/GitMetrics/README.md

 * 🔄 Data discovery & transformation.
 Reverse the transforms to reproduce realistic data.
 * 🧠 Multiple machine learning models -- ranging from Copulas to Deep Learning -- to create tabular, multi table and time series data.
 * 📊 Measuring quality and privacy of synthetic data, and comparing different synthetic data
+* 📊 Measuring quality and privacy of synthetic data, and comparing different synthetic data